-nag\opt\one\var\deriv (e04bbc) is applicable to problems of the form:
+nag_opt_one_var_no_deriv (e04abc) is applicable to problems of the form:

-Minimize F(x) subject to $a \le x \le b$
+Minimize F(x) subject to $a \le x \le b$.

-when the first derivative dF/dx can be calculated. nag\opt\one\var\deriv (e04bbc) normally computes a sequence of x values which tend in the limit to a minimum of F(x) subject to the given bounds.
+It normally computes a sequence of x values which tend in the limit to a minimum of F(x) subject to the given bounds.
 It also progressively reduces the interval [a, b] in which the minimum is known to lie.
 It uses the safeguarded quadratic-interpolation method described in Gill and Murray (1973).

-You must supply a function funct to evaluate F(x) and its first derivative.
-The arguments e1 and e2 together specify the accuracy:
+You must supply a function funct to evaluate F(x).
+The arguments e1 and e2 together specify the accuracy to which the position of the minimum is required.
+Note that funct is never called at any point which is closer than Tol(x) to a previous point.